Political views of J. K. Rowling: Transgender people

 Rowling published an essay on her personal website in 2020 in which she expressed a number of concerns about what she called the "new trans activism".
 Rowling characterises arguments that femaleness does not reside in the sexed body, and assertions that "biological women" do not have common experiences, as being misogynistic.
 She finds language calling females "menstruators" to be dehumanising, and she believes that the trans activist movement seeks to erode women as a political class as well as a biological one.
 She also said that the attempt to redefine the legal definition of sex in terms of gender would put safe spaces for women at risk.
-She said she was concerned that girls were transitioning in order to escape sexism, and that she was a survivor of domestic abuse and sexual assault, and stated that "When you throw open the doors of bathrooms and changing rooms to any man who believes or feels he's a woman...then you open the door to any and all men who wish to come inside".
+She said she was concerned that girls were transitioning in order to escape sexism.
+Identifying herself as a survivor of domestic abuse and sexual assault, she claimed that "When you throw open the doors of bathrooms and changing rooms to any man who believes or feels he's a woman...then you open the door to any and all men who wish to come inside".
 She also stated in her essay: "I believe the majority of trans-identified people not only pose zero threat to others, but are vulnerable ... trans people need and deserve protection ...
 I feel nothing but empathy and solidarity with trans women who've been abused by men."

-The essay was nominated by the BBC's Amol Rajan for the Russell prize for best writing.
-The broadcaster said it appreciated Rowling's "bravery" for writing the blog despite the reaction it caused, and the nomination did not mean the BBC supported Rowling's argument.
-Among those who disputed the claims in Rowling's essay were the LGBTQ rights charity Stonewall and Mermaids, a charity for gender non-conforming children, which criticised Rowling for what it saw as Rowling conflating "trans women with male sexual predators".
+Among those who disputed the claims in Rowling's essay were the LGBTQ rights charity Stonewall and Mermaids, a charity for gender non-conforming children, which criticised Rowling for what it saw as her conflating "trans women with male sexual predators".
 Women's rights groups in the United States had said in 2016 that 200 municipalities which allowed transgender people to use women's shelters reported no rise in violence.